kr-g/gitonic/README.md

 add a `.gitconfig` file as described here [`git-config`](https://git-scm.com/docs/git-config)

-NOTE: the structure for an entry `.gitconfig` is as following, e.g. github put a single text line with
+NOTE: the structure for an entry in `.gitconfig` is as following, e.g. for github put a single text line with

     https://your-user:your-personal-classic-token@github.com